Which website builder should I use?

 Pros: Built on the most popular Content Management System in the world – WordPress!

 Cons: If you’ve never used WordPress, it can be a little overwhelming – but it’s easy to learn!

 Who is it for?
 Great for any size business – from an individual blogger up to a large corporate organisation

 WordPress is so popular for a reason.
 With 35% of all websites in the world built on WordPress, it’s a no-brainer to consider it for your website.
-There’s thousands of themes available to choose from and customise, as well as apps and plugins to help increase the power of your website.
+There are thousands of themes available to choose from and customise, as well as apps and plugins to help increase the power of your website.
 You can add forms, galleries, social media tools, live chat and more.

 The newest WordPress editor is called Gutenberg, and it’s made using WordPress super easy.
 The editor has been rebuilt to allow for media-rich pages and posts.

 Pros: Free option available for beginners/small businesses

-Cons: Not a huge amount of customisation – small/medium businesses might prefer something with more options
+Cons: Not a massive amount of customisation – small/medium companies might prefer something with more options

 Who is it for?
 Great for individuals or small businesses who use cPanel!

 If you’re selling products through your website, there’s also an inventory management tool to help you keep track of stock levels.

 Pros: Easy to use, even for someone with no website development experience

 Cons: If you don’t pay for a plan, your site will show Wix branding

 Who is it for?
 Great for solo entrepreneurs or startups

 You can choose from templates offered by Wix, or you can create your own from scratch if you’re that way inclined.
-It allows you to test responsiveness across desktop, tablet and mobile very easily, with a toggle button to display how the site will appear on each device.
+It allows you to test responsiveness across desktop, tablet and mobile very quickly, with a toggle button to display how the site will appear on each device.

-Overall, it’s a great website builder for those who know what they want, but don’t want to learn how to code to get it!
+Overall, it’s a great website builder for those who know what they want but don’t want to learn how to code to get it!

 Pros: Impressive library of designs including mobile-first design options

-Cons: No long term free plan – only a 2 week trial
+Cons: No long term free plan – only a 2-week trial

 Who is it for?
 Great for small online businesses and eCommerce stores

-You can select from a range of templates, and then adjust and customise as much as you need.
+You can select from a range of templates and then adjust and customise as much as you need.
 You can even choose goals for your site to help you design and build your site.